SgtSwagrid/boards-2.0/README.md

 # Boards
 Boards is an online platform for the design and testing of game playing bots.
-With an assortment of abstract strategy board games available, Boards is able to facilitate games featuring any combination of human and computer-controlled players.
+With an assortment of abstract strategy board games available, Boards is able to facilitate gameplay featuring any combination of human and computer-controlled players.

 ## Installation
 Requirements: